donkirkby/live-py-plugin/CONTRIBUTING.md

 ## Browser Development
 The browser version uses the [Pyodide] project to run Python code in the browser.
+There are two levels of browser development.
+The easiest to start on is writing tutorials in markdown files.
+Any text editor will do, you can even edit in your browser on GitHub.
+See the section below on how to test GitHub Pages locally, and the section below that lists all the features of browser tutorials.

-To start working on the Javascript code, [install nvm].
+If you're more ambitious and interested in working on the Javascript code, [install nvm].

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
     nvm install 16